-Paul Battan received a B.A. in 1977 from the University of Arizona with a major in English Literature.
+Paul Battan received a B.A. in 1977 from the University of Arizona with a major in English Literature and a minor in Music Performance.
 Following graduation, he studied Linguistics at the University of Arizona prior to attending law school.
+During college he played professionally with the Tucson Symphony, the Fort Wayne, Indiana Philharmonic and other professional organizations.
 He graduated from the Seattle University School of Law (then the University of Puget Sound) in 1983.
 He has practiced law in private practice in Thurston County, Washington since that date focusing on family law.
-In addition to his work as a legal counselor and advocate, he has worked as a mediator and arbitrator.
+In addition to his work as a legal counselor and advocate, he works as a mediator and arbitrator.

 He has served on the board of the Thurston County Bar Association, as family law section chair, and as the association´s president.
 He has served on the family law section board and the inter-professional relations committee of the Washington State Bar Association.
 For three years he served as Thurston County court commissioner for mental illness commitment hearings and he serves periodically as a pro tem judge and court commissioner in the Thurston County Superior Court.
 He is a contributing author to the Washington State Bar Association´s Family Law Deskbook.